- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

-- There are many creative ways for a primary care office to celebrate Thanksgiving with staff and patients, including sharing food, giving back through volunteering, showing appreciation for employees, and more.
+- There are many creative ways for a primary care office to celebrate Thanksgiving with staff and patients including sharing food, giving back through volunteering, and hosting festive get togethers.

-17 best Thanksgiving celebration ideas for your primary care practice
+17 Thanksgiving celebration ideas for your primary care practice

-Boost morale for your staff and patients and capture the spirit of the holiday by trying one (or more) of these Thanksgiving-themed celebration ideas.
+Celebrate your staff and patients and capture the spirit of the holiday with one (or more) of these Thanksgiving-themed ideas.

 1. Celebrate Thanksgiving with festive fall decorations